 University of California Riverside | Postgraduate | 30,000+ (MBA); 18,000+ (Master's majors) |

-Generally, U.S. students are not allowed to work part-time during their studies like other countries for international students to achieve the highest results.
+Generally, U.S. students are not allowed to work part-time during their studies like other countries, in order for international students to achieve the highest results.
 However, if you are an international student doing work on campus, you will be accepted.

 Jobs that can be referred to are: